pogosonkeran/CS50-CyberSecurity/Securing-Accounts/README.md

-Core Concepts
+Core Concepts:
-- **Authentication vs Authorization**
+Authentication vs Authorization
-  1 Authentication = proving identity (username + password)
-  2 Authorization = what you’re allowed to access after you’re in
+1 Authentication means proving who you are such as username and password 2 Authorization means what you are allowed to access after logging in

-- **Password Attacks**
+Password Attacks:
+1 Dictionary attacks use common wordlists
+2 Brute force tries every possible combination
-  1 Dictionary (wordlists), Brute force (all combos), Credential stuffing (reused leaked creds)
+3 Credential stuffing uses leaked usernames and passwords

-- **Strength by Numbers**
-  1 4-digit PIN ≈ 10,000 combos → milliseconds to crack
-  2 4 letters ≈ ~7M combos → seconds
-  3 4 mixed chars (letters/digits/symbols) ≈ ~78M → minutes
-   **8 random mixed chars ≈ ~6 quadrillion** → practically infeasible
-- **NIST Guidance**
+Strength by Numbers:
+1 Four digit PIN has about 10000 combinations and can be cracked very fast 2 Four letters has about 7 million combinations and takes seconds 3 Four mixed characters has about 78 million combinations and takes minutes 4 Eight random mixed characters has trillions of combinations and is not practical to crack

+NIST Guidance:
-  1 ≥ 8 characters minimum, allow long (up to 64), block common/compromised passwords
+1 Minimum of 8 characters

-Defenses
+2 Allow long passwords up to 64 characters
+3 Block common or compromised passwords

+Defenses:
-1 Long, unique passwords (length > complexity)
+1 Use long and unique passwords
-2 **MFA/2FA** (prefer authenticator app over SMS)
-3 Rate-limiting / lockouts
-4 Password managers (iCloud Keychain, Google, Bitwarden, 1Password) 5 Passkeys (public/private key pairs) — the future of logins
+2 Use MFA or 2FA preferably with an authenticator app 3 Use rate limiting or account lockouts
+4 Use password managers
+5 Use passkeys based on public and private keys

-Threats to Watch
+Threats to Watch:
-1 Phishing & social engineering
+1 Phishing and social engineering
-2 SIM swapping (steals SMS codes)
+2 SIM swapping to steal SMS codes
-3 Keylogging malware on untrusted devices
+3 Keylogging malware on unsafe devices

-Assignment Work (What I did)
-1 Simulated brute-forcing a 4-digit PIN; saw how fast short passwords fall 2 Compared time/space growth from 10^4 → 52^4 → 94^4 and discussed 94^8 scale
-3 Wrote up takeaways on why **length + MFA** crush most attacks

-Takeaways
-1. Security = raise attacker cost until it’s not worth it.
+Assignment Work:
+1 Tested brute forcing a four digit PIN and saw how fast it fails 2 Compared password sizes and how attack time grows as length increases 3 Wrote conclusions on why length plus MFA stops most attacks

+Takeaways:
-2. MFA makes stolen passwords mostly useless.
+1 Security is about making attacks not worth the effort 2 MFA makes stolen passwords far less useful
-3. Password managers solve the “I can’t remember long passwords” problem.
+3 Password managers remove the need to remember long passwords